newbery/alert-simulation/README.md

 2)  ~~Somewhat related to the above, there is no error handling on the frontend.~~ Form entry validation should ideally happen on both frontend and backend with the frontend being smart enough to display user-friendly errors.
-*(Partially fixed)*
+*(PARTIALLY FIXED: Still needs guardrails on the server side.)*

-3)  There is no session management going on so if you hit the backend from multiple browser windows, you'll likely see some odd results.
+3)  ~~There is no session management going on so if you hit the backend from multiple browser windows, you'll likely see some odd results.
 What would multi-session support look like?
 Would that just make it easier to tip over the backend?
 Do I want instead to enforce a single session?
-For that, I may then need to refactor the frontend a bit to query the backend for appState instead of maintaining it in the browser instance.
+For that, I may then need to refactor the frontend a bit to query the backend for appState instead of maintaining it in the browser instance.~~ *(FIXED: Single session enforcement has been added.)*

 4)  So far, this repo contains two backend implementations; one using a multiprocessor pool via `concurrent.futures`, and one using a simple Celery